Tomas2D/virtuoso-connector/README.md

 Since there is no native Virtuoso driver for NodeJS, the only option is to use Java bindings, which enables communication between a JDBC driver and a NodeJS application.

-The `@naxmefy/jdbc25` package provides support for communication with the JDBC driver, which is appropriate because Virtuoso provides a JDBC driver and thus they can be used together.
+The `@naxmefy/jdbc` package provides support for communication with the JDBC driver, which is appropriate because Virtuoso provides a JDBC driver and thus they can be used together.
 The only disadvantage of this approach is that the process needs to start JVM and whenever it crashes, it crashes the whole application.
-To prevent the crash of the whole application, the `DatabaseConnection` manages a pool of child processes (`DatabaseConnectionChild`) which are responsible for the queries execution.
+To prevent the crash of the whole application, the `DatabaseConnection` **manages a pool of child processes** (forks) (`DatabaseConnectionChild`) which are responsible for the queries execution.

-Selection of the child process is made by `Round Robin load balancing` mechanism.
+Selection of the child process is made by `Round Robin` load balancing mechanism.
 Delegation of the execution is done in the form of sending messages through the IPC channel, with a unified interface defined in `types.ts` file.
 Once the query inside the message is being resolved by the child process, it sends a new message with the response back